data61/dataFusion/dataFusion-util/README.md

 Parameters are the decay value (set by the `--decay` CLI option with default value 500 characters) and a cutoff which is `5 * decay`.

-TODO: Getting there but this isn't quite right yet.

-    (weight, count) for named entities n1 and n2 in collection c = sum over documents d in collection c sum over subdocuments e of d (main content and each embedded document) sum over edge = pair of named entities n1 & n2 where dist = n2.offStr - n2.offStr < cutoff weight = exp( - dist / decay )
+    (weight, count) for edge representing co-occurrences of named entities n1 and n2 in collection c = sum over documents d in collection c sum over sub-documents e in d (main content and each embedded document) sum over pairs of instances of n1 & n2 in e, where dist = abs( n2.offStr - n2.offStr ) < cutoff weight = exp( - dist / decay ), count = 1

 ## Build, Configuration and Running